jaye773/android-mcp-server/MAKEFILE.md

 ## Main Commands

+### `make push-checks` (IMPORTANT: Matches GitHub CI)
+Runs the EXACT same checks that GitHub Actions runs when you push to main/develop:
+1. Installs dependencies (with pip upgrade)
+2. Runs flake8 syntax checks (E9,F63,F7,F82)
+3. Runs flake8 style checks (all rules)
+4. Runs pydocstyle with Google convention
+5. Runs pytest with 80% coverage requirement

+**This is what you should run before pushing to ensure CI will pass.**

 ### `make all`
-Runs the complete validation suite:
-1. Cleans build artifacts
-2. Installs development dependencies
-3. Runs all code quality checks (format, lint, typecheck, imports, docstrings)
-4. Runs all tests with 80% coverage requirement
-5. Runs security scans

-Use this before pushing to ensure CI will pass.
+Same as `push-checks` but cleans build artifacts first.
+Use this for a completely fresh validation.

 ### `make all-quick`
 A faster version for iterative development:
-- Skips installation
+- Basic flake8 checks (errors only)
-- Runs code quality checks
+- Documentation style checks
-- Runs tests (excluding slow and performance tests)
+- Quick tests (no slow/performance tests)
-- Skips security scans
+- No installation step

 ## Testing Commands